 APR, which stands for Annual Percentage Rate, is the interest rate on an account plus any fees you’ll have to pay.
 It’s calculated on a yearly basis and shown as a percentage.
-APY, which stands for Annual Percentage Yield, is the rate you can earn on account over a year and it includes compound interest.
+APY, which stands for Annual Percentage Yield, is the rate you can earn on an account over a year and it includes compound interest.

 Since the APR is going to give you an idea of the costs you’ll incur with a credit card or loan, you want that number to be low.
 In fact, when it comes to finding the best APR, you’ll want to look for the lowest number possible, and make sure you see the typical APR, not just an example prefaced with the words “as low as.”
 For APY, on the other hand, you’re looking to see how much interest you can gain from a potential account or investment.
 That means you’ll want the APY to be as high as possible.

 Both APY and APR are calculated based on interest rates, but they have additional factors, too.
 APYs give you the most accurate idea of an account’s earning potential, while APRs give an idea of what you could owe.